- Home

 Nerve pain

-Mastectomy, sentinel node biopsy and axillary dissection can cause nerve pain in the arm, and mastectomy can cause nerve pain on the chest wall.
-This may feel like pins and needles.
+Mastectomy, SLNB and ALND can cause nerve pain in the arm or armpit, and mastectomy can cause nerve pain in the chest wall.
+This may feel like pins and needles, tingling, or stabbing pain.
 It usually settles within a few weeks.
-If pain is ongoing, ask your doctor about ways to manage it.
+If nerve pain is ongoing, ask your doctor about ways to manage it.

-Certain chemotherapy drugs can damage nerves in the hands and feet.
-This is called peripheral neuropathy or chemo-induced peripheral neuropathy (CIPN).
-Symptoms include:
+Some chemotherapy drugs can damage nerves in the hands and feet.
+This is called peripheral neuropathy or chemotherapy-induced peripheral neuropathy (CIPN).
+It can cause weakness, numbness, pins and needles and, occasionally, burning or shooting pain.
+These symptoms usually improve over a matter of months, but they can be permanent.

-For more on this, see Peripheral neuropathy and cancer and listen to our podcast on Managing Cancer Pain.
+For more on this, see Peripheral neuropathy and cancer and listen to the podcast below.

 View the Cancer Council NSW editorial policy.